Kia Rio Wins 2021 Vincentric Best Value in America Award

 - Subcompact's technology package, sporty style and exceptional value stand out from the competition

 IRVINE, Calif., Jan.
-21, 2021 /PRNewswire/ -- The Kia Rio 5-Door has earned a 2021 Vincentric Best Value in America Award, ranking number one in the Subcompact Hatchback segment.
+21, 2021 /PRNewswire-HISPANIC PR WIRE/ -- The Kia Rio 5-Door has earned a 2021 Vincentric Best Value in America Award, ranking number one in the Subcompact Hatchback segment.
 A leading source of cost-of-ownership data and analysis within the automotive industry, Vincentric determined the winners by analyzing current market price and total cost of ownership for all 2021 model year vehicles.

 "Kia's transformation into a world-class car company has earned the brand significant accolades across its entire vehicle lineup, and this latest honor from Vincentric is further testament to Kia's commitment to quality and value," said Sean Yoon, president and CEO, Kia Motors America, Kia Motors North America.
 "We are proud to have a company like Vincentric recognize the Rio for its significance in a segment very important to many American families."